khaledbohout2/weatherApp/README.md

  It's built by applying clean architecture by using use cases, repositories to deal with the services.

 List of Modules
-1 cities List handling the process of fetching the cities list from core data, displaying that list to UI./ 2 weather Details displaying the weather details data/ 3 search screen handling the user searches for new cities/ 4 city history screen, handles all past requests for specific city/
+1 cities List handling the process of fetching the cities list from core data, displaying that list to UI.\
+2 weather Details displaying the weather details data/ 3 search screen handling the user searches for new cities/ 4 city history screen, handles all past requests for specific city/